z-esmaily/Spawn_Gradient_Descent/README.md

     python SpawnGD_Random_Init_Point.py --function_name <function_name>

-`___`
+`----`

 For testing on the `**CIFAR` dataset, we based our implmentaation on the existing code from the `[SRSGD]https://github.com/minhtannguyen/SRSGD` method.
-Our optimizer is defined in the 'spawngd.py' file located in the '*optimizers' folder.
+Our optimizer is defined in the `spawngd.py` file located in the `*optimizers` folder.

-Experiments were conducted on the '*ResNet' and '*DenseNet' models.
-The trained models are stored in the '*checkpoint' directory.
-To compare different methods and view the results, you can run the 'SPAWNGD.ipynb' notebook.
+Experiments were conducted on the `*ResNet` and `*DenseNet` models.
+The trained models are stored in the `*checkpoint` directory.
+To compare different methods and view the results, you can run the `SPAWNGD.ipynb` notebook.

-All of the above materials are available through this '[Google Drive link]https://drive.google.com/drive/folders/1jp--CqS57AgXeLgCOx1HfgFDYy_c7pCo?usp=drive_link'.
+All of the above materials are available through this `[Google Drive link]https://drive.google.com/drive/folders/1jp--CqS57AgXeLgCOx1HfgFDYy_c7pCo?usp=drive_link`.